bhsphd/FilterReg/README.md

 FilterReg is a geometric point-set registration algorithm.
 By leveraging Gaussian Filter for correspondence search and twist parametrization for kinematic computation, it achieves state-of-the-art robustness and efficiency.

+This repository contains a reference implementation of FilterReg and other geometric processing algorithms.
+This code aims at real-time tracking and geometric processing for robotic manipulation, visual odometry and SLAM (3D Reconstrution).

 ### Video Demo [[Link]](https://youtu.be/k-YQVZfM0qg)

 [![FilterReg](./doc/articulated.png)](https://youtu.be/k-YQVZfM0qg)